 COVERS: Intimidate knowledge of how to unlock raw, poetic truth, and the clarity of translating any future tool, exercise, technique, or direction into the very best motivator that sets you up for success.
 But, most fundamentally, the actor masters a tool for every possible need.

-MEMBERSHIP REPUTATION: Utilize the Acting Matrix toolbox to fill up with character knowings + create diligent Rehearsal Reports from each rehearsal experience.
+MEMBERSHIP REPUTATION: Utilize the Elysium Aesthetic Technique toolbox to fill up with character knowings + create diligent Rehearsal Reports from each rehearsal experience.

 THE TARGET: Discovering your artistic path, purpose and potential - your Ideal Artist.